Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: CTIR Framework

-where $z_k$ is a binary variable indicating whether the $k^{th}$ intent is true, and $p_k$ is the predicted probability of the $k^{th}$ intent. $z_{n}^{\prime}$ and $P_n$ are respectively the ground truth and the predicted probability of each class in SUID. $\alpha$ is a down-weighting coefficient.
+where $z_k \in \{0, 1\}$ indicates whether the $k^{th}$ intent is true, and $p_k$ is the predicted probability of the $k^{th}$ intent. $z_{n}^{\prime}$ and $P_n$ are respectively the ground truth and the predicted probability of each class in SUID. $\alpha$ is a down-weighting coefficient.